ItaiAxelrad/axelrad-climbing/src/posts/2012-06-18-vegas-baby/index.md

 ![The view from a Charleston cave](uploads/IMG_3505.JPG)

 The blue and white limestone caves are notorious for their pockets and lack of foot holds.
-I discovered this myself, on the first climb of the day, Heatin' Up The Hood (5.11c).
-Charlie and Isaac ran up the climb.
-I reached the top after taking several times.
-I lowered, and to Isaac's disbelief I was so flash pumped that I could not belay.
-Emily climbed up to the last clip and fell.

-The blue and white limestone caves are notorious for their pockets and lack of foot holds.
 I discovered this myself, on the first climb of the day, Heatin' Up the Hood (5.11c).
 Charlie and Isaac ran up the warm-up.
 I reached the top after taking taking several times.
 I lowered, and to Isaac's disbelief, I was so flash pumped that I could not belay.
 Emily climbed up to the last clip before taking a fall.

 ![Emily Heatin' Up the Hood...and taking a fall](uploads/IMG_3420.jpg)